No9/venshare/content/2020-04-24---what-is-a-core-dump/index.md

 ---

 ## Introduction
-This post is really a follow on to a [core dump post](https://jvns.ca/blog/2018/04/28/debugging-a-segfault-on-linux/) that Julia Evans published a couple of years ago.
+This post is a follow on to a [core dump post](https://jvns.ca/blog/2018/04/28/debugging-a-segfault-on-linux/) that Julia Evans published a couple of years ago.

 If you are looking to get and process a core dump I would highly recommend to [go and read her post](https://jvns.ca/blog/2018/04/28/debugging-a-segfault-on-linux/).

-This post is more of a background on what a core dump is, how they are made in the operating system with references to the relevant parts of the Linux code.
+What follows is more of a background on what a core dump is, how they are made in the operating system with references to the relevant parts of the Linux code.

 ## What are core dumps?